-The UK is currently in the process of addressing national aspects related to the implementation and use of ALKS.
-Furthermore, the Law Commission of England and Wales and the Scottish Law Commission (the Law Commissions) have concluded a review of the legal framework for automated vehicles and have made recommendations, which are being considered, for the safe introduction of self-driving vehicles.
+The United Kingdom of Great Britain and Northern Ireland (UK) is currently in the process of addressing national aspects related to the implementation and use of ALKS.
+Furthermore, the Law Commission of England and Wales and the Scottish Law Commission (the Law Commissions) have concluded a review of the legal framework for automated vehicles and have made recommendations, which are being considered, for the safe introduction of selfdriving vehicles.
 Part of the implementation of ALKS and the Law Commissions' recommendations are related to data generated and stored by automated vehicles as well as access to that information.